Camping

 Plan the rest of your trip

-Things to do at Congaree Park, SC
+Things to do at Congaree Park

 Start with the short list of activities that actually matter here.